CarpetFloor/PersonalMediaServer/README.txt

-Note that this only works on Windows machines!
+Note that this currently only works on Windows machines.

 Adding media to the server:
     -To add any media to the server, drag all files or folders that you want into the "Media" folder.